Accommodations Toolkit

 West Virginia

-Accommodation – Student is given special seating arrangements.
-Placement of student where he/she is most comfortable or placement of student near proctor.
+Description: Student is given special seating arrangements.
+Placement of student where they are most comfortable or placement of student near proctor.

 Instructional practice: Special seating arrangements for students who are easily distractible are provided within the classroom to improve focus.